Kitchen extensions are one of the most popular home renovation projects. Read on for our tips, and make that extension work for you.

 How much wear do you expect your kitchen to have?
 A middle-aged professional couple will clearly not have as much impact on a kitchen as a young family with pets.
 It is unlikely a pair of grown-ups will run around and around a kitchen island wielding hand made weapons, with a moggy and a spaniel in hot pursuit.
 If your kitchen is going to have to endure the rages of family life, make sure paint finishes are wipeable, door fronts are durable and floors scrubbable.

 If you have pets or family members with allergies, it may be an idea to have a floor that you can steam.
 The steam cleaner is a thing of wonder and almost as satisfying as jet washing.
+Houzz have a very useful article – 18 ways to allergy-proof your home.
+It is a really good short read for anyone interested in making an allergy-sensitive home.

 As always, it’s a balance between aesthetics and practicality.
 If you’re considering building a kitchen extension, get in touch to discuss how we can help you create a space that you will be rushing to get home to.